-In 2012 Ekornes employees waived the traditional Christmas gift, granting it to the local volunteer centres in the local communities of the factories.
+In 2013 Ekornes employees waived the traditional Christmas gift, granting it to the local volunteer centres in the local communities of the factories.
 Ekornes is also contributing and supporting local initiatives working on different development activities in the Philippines, Kenya and Zimbabwe among other.
+In 2013 Ekornes granted extra contributions for the project in the Philippines in the wake of the devastating Haiyan typhoon.